-- The level of female hormones (oestrogen and progesterone) rises, which causes the release of an egg from one of the two ovaries.
+- The level of female hormones (oestrogen and progesterone) rises.
+This causes the release of an egg from one of the two ovaries.
 The egg then travels down a fallopian tube towards the uterus.

 - Extra blood and tissue build up in the lining of the uterus to prepare for the arrival and implantation of a fertilised egg.

-- Hormone levels fall if the egg isn’t fertilised, which leads to the lining of the uterus being shed through the vagina, taking the unfertilised egg with it.
+- If the egg isn’t fertilised, hormone levels fall.
+This leads to the lining of the uterus being shed through the vagina.
+The lining is blood and other tissue.